 Alpha Sigma Tau

 Alpha Sigma Tau is the first national sorority (founded in 1899) to receive recognition by the College in 1992.
 The sisters of AST strive to contribute their share to mankind by participating in and hosting many service projects that occur annually, semesterly, and even weekly.
-They challenge their women to push themselves to grow both academically and personally with the help and support of the sisters that surround them.
-AST strives to promote the cultural, ethical, and social development of its members, and challenges them to push themselves to grow both academically and personally with the help and support of the sisters that surround them.
-Learn more about us by visiting our instagram, twitter, and facebook accounts.
+AST strives to promote the cultural, ethical, and social development of its members and challenges them to push themselves to grow both academically and personally with the help and support of the sisters that surround them.
+Learn more about us by visiting our Facebook, Twitter, and Instagram pages.

 Gamma Sigma Sigma